Ficool

 The last thing he expected was more pack members to show up.

-How was he supposed to protect him?
+How could he protect him?

-It was like stealth was her middle name.
+It was like stealth was her specialty.

 Ayla was done running.

-It was time for her to stand up and fight.
+It was time for her to stand her ground and fight, no more running, at least for the moment.

 There was no sign of Ayla.

-Neither man knew what to do, or where to look.
+Neither man knew where to start looking.

-"Are you, or are you not, Julius's dad"?
+"Are you, or are you not, Julius's dad?"

-She wasn't reassured.
+She wasn't convinced.

 It was clear that he wasn't trying to deceive her, but it didn't make what she heard earlier go away.

-Was he Julius's dad?
+Was he Julius's dad, probably.

 Would he harm him?